tristankeith/SaikouTV-Kuu/README.md

 ## DISCLAIMER

 * Sources will be updated from time to time to ensure users can still experience and enjoy the vast anime library.
-Feel free to reach out to me on Discord @ sienna#7777 if there is an issue with this TV fork.
+Feel free to reach out to me on Discord @ .kemuri. (kemuri#7777) if there is an issue with this TV fork.

 * Saikou only scrapes links from various websites and makes it easier for users to find anime and manga.